oguzterzi/oguzterzi/README.md

 # Hi there 👋, I'm Oğuz Terzi!

 Welcome to my GitHub profile!
-I'm a **mid-level Full Stack Developer** who loves turning ideas into functional and visually appealing software.
+I'm a **Full Stack Developer** who loves turning ideas into functional and visually appealing software.
 I have experience in both **frontend** and **backend** development and continuously work on enhancing my skills.
 Exploring new technologies and improving with every project is what drives me.

 ---